heroish/site/content/post/mob-psycho-100.md

 title: Fan Letter to Mob and Co.
 ---

 In how many ways shall I compare *Mob Psycho 100* to a masterpiece?
 This show rightfully deserves the praise and hype that it receives from critics and fans alike.
-And let me tell all about it, my friends!
+And let me tell you all about it, my friends!
 First, let's start off with this pure image:

 {{< figure src="/img/screenshots/mob-loves-milk.png" alt="Mob loves milk" caption="Look at this small boy.
 He loves milk.
 How purer can he get?" >}}